Tsukiyama-do/Luther/readme.txt

             Currently tested at 8.0.0 of node.js and 4.0.8 of redis and 2.7.4 of git

+            - web
+            Web application needs to be connected to Internet since there are modules of JQuery mobile that accesses to the site of JQuery.

   1.2  Download applications and setup files

     1.2.1 Download the main applications